English Chat

-When you look at someone or something you are interested in appearance.
+To look at - When you look at something (or someone) you are interested in the appearance of that thing or person.

 Generally we look at things that are static.